Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 Proposal-carried material is still untrusted until the proposal and share semantics verify.

+Implementation caveat verified at `bac9e1df65`: the direct receive handler in `PeerImp::onMessage(TMExportShares)` posts `recvExportShares` as `jtPEER`.
+`JobTypes` assigns that type limit zero, and `JobQueue::getNextJob` cannot dispatch it.
+The application callback is wired to the common admission function, but that queued receive path does not execute.
+This is an implementation gap, not a proposal-only admission rule.
+Proposal carriage remains an independent working path; carrying only the validator's own shares once per round is not itself a defect when those proposals propagate and are admitted.
+Neither observation alone explains a particular gateway mismatch.

 The collector forms one complete bounded unique-share union over all live origins, keyed by `(W, committeePosition)`.
 A second distinct valid contribution at one position is conflicting and contributes zero for that origin.
 The union